© 2018 – Routledge

 By considering both producers and receivers of these cultural heritage exponents - Marie Antoinette’s historical figure and the historic house museum of the Petit Trianon - the book expands current understandings of twenty-first century cultural heritage perceptions in relation to tourism and popular culture.

-5. Historical and Cinematic Narratives Encoding Marie Antoinette;s Contemporary Perception
+4. Historical and Cinematic Narratives Encoding Marie Antoinette’s Contemporary Perception

-6. The 18th Century Architectural and Heritage Narratives of Petit Trianon Assessed via the 2008 Restoration
+5. Eighteenth-Century Architectural and Heritage Narratives of the Petit Trianon

-8. ‘Ange ou Démon?’
-Contemporary Images of the Last Queen of France at Petit Trianon
+7. ‘Ange ou Démon?’
+Contemporary Images of the Last Queen of France at the Petit Trianon